Should UW Huskies expand recruiting footprint as elite West Coast football prospects migrate east?

 Until recently, UW’s foremost threat for homegrown prospects was its Pac-12 partners.
 But now, commissioner George Kliavkoff said at Pac-12 media day that the conference is forming a football strategic working group, in part, to “keep our very best recruits in our markets and to market our league to recruits everywhere.”

-With Ohio State and Alabama and Clemson reaching outside its regional footprint to raid West Coast recruits, is it time for UW (and others) to return the favor?
+With Ohio State, Alabama and Clemson reaching outside their regional footprints to raid West Coast recruits, is it time for UW (and others) to return the favor?

 “I don’t think we need to do that,” Lake said, when asked about expanding his traditional recruiting footprint.
 “I think there’s always special cases where we can go outside of our footprint where there’s a connection.
 We’ve actually had players (from outside our footprint) that are Washington football fans; their dream was to play at Washington.
 If there’s a special connection like that, for sure.